oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qrd/README.md

 ## Running the Reference Design
 You can perform the QR decomposition of 8 matrices repeatedly, as shown below.
 This step performs the following:
 * Generates 8 random matrices.
-* Computes QR decomposition on all 8 matrices.
+* Computes the QR decomposition of the 8 matrices.
 * Repeats the decomposition multiple times (specified as a command line argument) to evaluate performance.